brhenc/deby-overlay/README.rst

 .. _bugs.funtoo.org: https://bugs.funtoo.org
 This is a rapidly changing debugging overlay.
-No builds are stored here for any signifacnt amount of time, and you shouldn't rely on this overlay in any shape or form.
+No builds are stored here for any significant amount of time, and you shouldn't rely on this overlay in any shape or form.
 Its sole purpose is to test a new ebuild in a version controled manner.
 If the ebuild is satisfatory, it will be moved somewhere else.